 “Using a single source of unstructured content, Ciena’s document team could lose a full day per 200-page manual fixing formatting errors.
 These issues don’t arise now that we’re authoring in DITA with the new release of Adobe FrameMaker”.

 Content Strategist & Tools Specialist, Ciena

 Optical networking pioneers

-When Ciena engineers figured out how to split light signals travelling through fibre optic lines and dramatically increase lines’ carrying capacity in 1992, some of the world’s leading telecommunications companies flocked to Ciena for its revolutionary technologies.
-Over the past quarter century, Ciena has continued to innovate, first in hardware and then in software.
+When Ciena engineers figured out how to split light signals traveling through fiber optic lines and dramatically increase lines’ carrying capacity in 1992, some of the world’s leading telecommunications companies flocked to Ciena for its revolutionary technologies.
+Over the past quarter century, Ciena has continued to innovate, first in hardware, and then in software.